manuelamador/partial_default/README.md

 - [Julia](https://julialang.org/) version 1.7.2.
-- The file `Project.toml` lists all of the necessary packages.
+- The file `Project.toml` lists all of the necessary Julia packages.
+- The figures are generated using `PGFPlotsX`, a Julia package.
+Note that a working running `LaTeX` installation is necessary (with the `lualatex` command and the `standalone` package).
+See [PGFPlotsX](https://kristofferc.github.io/PGFPlotsX.jl/v1/) for details.

 ## Memory and runtime requirements